bartificer/programming-by-stealth/docs/pbs34.md

 });
 ```

-The most critical function within the API is `bartificer.linkToolkit.isLocalUrl()` – this function should correctly identify which URLs lead to a page on the same site as the current page, and which don’t.
+The most critical function within the API is `bartificer.linkToolkit.isLocalUrl()` – this function should correctly identify which URLs lead to a page on the same site as the current page, and which URLs don’t.
 Since this function doesn’t interact with the DOM, we already know everything we need to implement some tests for it:

 ```javascript
 //